 Welcome to Simmons Promotions, Inc. We hope you like what you see on our website and are so inclined to visit us at the racetrack.
 We strive to provide the best racing action for you, the fans, and will stop at nothing less.

 We think you'll enjoy the weekly excitement of high speed, side by side IMCA racing action.
 Dirt track stock car racing is a favorite pasttime of many people and we are sure you will grow to love it as much as we do.

-It looks to be an exciting year as 2015 marks the 15th year of operation for SPI.
-Many new specials highlight the schedule, along with the ol' fan favorites.
+It looks to be an exciting year as 2016 marks the 16th year of operation for SPI.
+Along with weekly racing, many specials highlight the schedule.

 So come on out the the Farley Speedway on Fridays, the West Liberty Raceway on Saturdays, or the Dubuque Speedway on Sundays and check out what we have to offer.

 Thanks for visiting and we'll see you at the races.

 Keith Simmons purchased the assets of Frieden, Inc. , including the Farley Speedway from Judy and the late Al Frieden in the fall of 2000.
 Simmons Promotions began promoting NASCAR weekly racing in 2001 at the Farley (IA) Speedway, the West Liberty (IA) Raceway, and the Dubuque (IA) Fairgrounds Speedway, which are still operated by SPI today.
 The Muscatine county fairboard awarded the contract to operate West Liberty Raceway to another promoter for 2004, but SPI returned for the 2007 season.
 During the interim, SPI operated weekly racing at the Grant County Speedway in Lancaster, WI on Saturday nights.
 Other tracks that SPI has promoted special events at include the Davenport (IA) Speedway and the Winnebago County Speedway in Pecatonica, IL.